 Thanksgiving usually brings the first snow, with a new world transformed by pure white, accompanied by green pines and firs, and eye-popping blue skies.
 Over 350 miles of public trails invite snowshoeing, cross-country skiing, snowmobiling, and dog sledding, with several designated Nordic-only areas.

 The beautiful Collier Ice Arena at Running Y Ranch Resort has hockey, curling, and skating.
 Crater Lake National Park offers very popular FREE guided weekend snowshoe tours that usually run from November through April.
-ROE Outfitters also offers snowshoe tours.
+ROE!
+Real Oregon Experience also offers snowshoe tours.

 Whatever the activity, whatever the season, enjoy it here without noisy crowds.
 Check our Be Prepared page for some safety tips.